You love your custom Kansas City cabinets.

 Staining is advantageous for those who want to preserve the natural look of wood.
 It soaks into the wood rather than rests on top as paint does.
 This can make it have a deeper color.
 However, it does so without covering the surface details.
 If you love the knots and other wooden formations of the cupboard, then staining may be the best option for you.

-It allows you to add color to the cabinets without losing those natural details.
+It allows you to add color to your custom Kansas City cabinets without losing those natural details.
 It’s also better for decks.
 If you have a kitchen or cooking area on the deck, for example, then you might want to consider staining it.
 It tends to hold up better under a lot of foot traffic.

 For those who want bold color, then you might want to opt for painting.
 Like staining, paint can also protect the wood beneath it.
 However, it doesn’t preserve the natural details as staining does.
 So, when you paint over a cabinet, you will lose the knots and other natural details that the wood possesses.
 You’ll also likely need to put on a few different coats to ensure that the paint clings to the surface as much as possible.